joelaspe/nics-firearm-background-checks/README.md

 ## Building the full-stack application

--Install [nodeJS](https://nodejs.org) and [Node Package Manager (NPM)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) onto you machine
+- Install [nodeJS](https://nodejs.org) and [Node Package Manager (NPM)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) onto you machine
--Fork and clone this repository onto your local machine `git clone <repository_url>` -Install postgreSQL database, and create a database called firearm_checks -Run `psql -d firearm_checks -f ./db/migration.sql` -update the ./db/seed.sql file for the most recent data.
+- Fork and clone this repository onto your local machine `git clone <repository_url>`
+- Install postgreSQL database, and create a database called firearm_checks
+- Run `psql -d firearm_checks -f ./db/migration.sql`
+- update the ./db/seed.sql file for the most recent data.
 (It is current up to May 2023 currently) Use the ./db/seed_maker.ods file in LibreOffice Calc to generate new INSERT statements.
 This may require some manual manipulation and time
--Run `psql -d firearm_checks -f ./db/seed.sql` to seed the database -Enter the psql cli as postgres or a superuser `psql -d firearm_checks` -Ensure the data was migrated to the database `SELECT * FROM states;` `SELECT * FROM states WHERE id = 1;` -Create a user in postgres `CREATE USER firearm_check_api PASSWORD '<password>';` -Grant priveleges to the new user `GRANT SELECT, CREATE, UPDATE, DELETE on states, checks TO firearm_checks_api;` `GRANT SELECT on checks_id_seq, states_id_seq TO firearm_checks_api;`
+- Run `psql -d firearm_checks -f ./db/seed.sql` to seed the database
+- Enter the psql cli as postgres or a superuser `psql -d firearm_checks`
+- Ensure the data was migrated to the database `SELECT * FROM states;` `SELECT * FROM states WHERE id = 1;`
+- Create a user in postgres `CREATE USER firearm_check_api PASSWORD '<password>';`
+- Grant priveleges to the new user `GRANT SELECT, CREATE, UPDATE, DELETE on states, checks TO firearm_checks_api;` `GRANT SELECT on checks_id_seq, states_id_seq TO firearm_checks_api;`
--Install NPM dependencies `npm install`
+- Install NPM dependencies `npm install`
--Run the server
+- Run the server

 ## Questions / Feedback / Improvements